Profiles — Named Config Sets #

 • runner.addopts: "--strict-markers" inherited from family.

-Cycles and unknown parents raise UsageError at project load.
+Cycles and unknown parents raise an error at project load.

 Test phase and mocks #

-test_phase is the conventional facet key for deployment stage (validation / production / characterization).
+test_phase is the conventional facets: key for deployment stage (validation / production / characterization).
 Pass --test-phase=production to select a profile whose facets: {test_phase: production} matches.
-The raw CLI value is used for profile selection regardless of the run environment.

 Run record stamp.
-A dirty git tree or --mock-instruments demotes the recorded test_phase stamp to development — the profile still applies (limits, markers, fixtures all fire as production), but the Parquet row is stamped development so production dashboards never treat it as a real production run.
-The profile_facets column on the same row holds the raw CLI facet dict for reproducibility.
+A dirty git tree or --mock-instruments demotes the recorded test_phase stamp to development — the profile still applies (limits, markers, fixtures all fire as production), but the run record is stamped development so production dashboards never treat it as a real production run.
+The raw CLI facet dict is recorded as run metadata (profile_facets_json) for reproducibility.

 Worked example #